Beyond the Edge of Stability via Two-step Gradient Updates: Matrix Factorization and beyond

-Obviously $\{\mathbf{X},\mathbf{Y}:\mathbf{X}\mathbf{Y}=\mathbf{C}\}$ forms a minimum manifold.
-In this context, the question is to describe GD dynamics in terms of a `descent' phase (i.e., reaching the manifold), followed by a `hovering' phase, where the dynamics evolve nearby the minimum manifold.
-Although we prove that the necessary 1-D condition holds around minimum as Theorem~\ref{thm:mf_1d_cond} (in Appendix~\ref{app:add_res_mf}), it is more attracting to investigate GD in high dimensions.
+Obviously $\{(\bY,\bZ):\bY\bZ^\top=\mathbf{C}\}$ forms a minimum manifold.
+Although we prove that the necessary 1-D condition holds around minimum as Theorem~\ref{thm:mf_1d_cond} (in Appendix~\ref{app:add_res_mf}), which is analogous to Theorem~\ref{thm:1dlocal}, it is more attracting to investigate GD in high dimensions.
+We propose our first observation that Matrix Factorization converges to a period-2 orbit, \textit{i.e.}, fixed points of $F^2_\eta$, as follows.

-A straightforward subsets of the ``flattest" points in the manifold of minimisers are in fact given by symmetric matrices, ie points of the form $(\mathbf{X}, \mathbf{X})$ with $\mathbf{X}\mathbf{X}^\top = \mathbf{C}$.
-As it turns out, the local behavior of GD beyond EoS in this symmetric submanifold of minimisers can be explicitly analysed.
-Indeed, Theorem~\ref{thm:mf_sym_conv} (in Appendix~\ref{app:add_res_mf}) shows that the dynamics follows the direction of the leading eigenvector and then stably oscillates with a period-2 analogous to the 1D case in Theorem~\ref{thm:1dglobal}.
-Note that, although $\{\mathbf{X}:\mathbf{X}\mathbf{X}^\top = \mathbf{X}_0\mathbf{X}_0^\top\}$ forms a manifold that contains infinite number of minimizers \footnote{in particular, it contains the orbit $\{ X_0 U; U \in \mathcal{O}(p)\}$}, all of them have the same sharpness due to the same leading singular values.
-So a natural follow-up question is to analyse minimizers with different sharpness.